 A Fishing Rod Tailored to You

-We have discussed some of the different aspects that make a graphite rod blanks so unique in terms of modulus and how it can be beneficially to your fishing tactics.
+We have discussed some of the different aspects that make graphite rod blanks so unique in terms of modulus and how it can be beneficial to your fishing tactics.
 In a nutshell, consider modulus a rating for the rod in terms of hardness and action.

 Because rods purchased in a store typically are limited in their actions and weights, starting with a blank is more customizable since you can have a rod to specifically suit the way you fish as an individual.
 When I was a kid my grandfather taught me to fish where you are comfortable and what he meant was to tailor yourself and your gear to what makes you happiest while fishing.

 The best fishing rod blanks are made of quality materials, depending on the manufacturer, and can make for a perfect rod for a specific fishing tactic and great experiences.
 The only issue that can be found when considering a blank’s modulus is that if you buy a rod for trolling, for example, that is a lower modulus then it may not work well for other types of fishing.

 Having a fishing rod for every style of fishing is great if you want, but having a custom rod for your favorite style of fishing and a good medium action rod for everything else is the great way to go.
 But, whatever you decide on, the most important rule of thumb is to have fun.
 If you are having fun, you are doing it right.